 OUR FAMILY CHRISTMAS TRADITIONS

 Our most prominent family Christmas traditions were mostly around the big family get together on Christmas day, with a huge spread of cold meats, salads and desserts, after opening our gifts together.

 Over time things have changed to accommodate the changes of the family.

-My siblings have their own families now, just like I do and this means we aren’t all together first thing Christmas morning.
-But we do still do the big Christmas lunch together.
-Plus now we have my husband’s traditions – a traditional Polish Christmas Eve feast “Wigilia” in honour of his heritage, always with his family.
+My siblings have their own families now, just as I do.
+This means we aren’t all together first thing Christmas morning.
+But we do still do the big Christmas lunch together most years.

-We now also incorporate a delicious hot glazed ham instead of our usual cold one, as a result of my husband’s influence.
-It works perfectly with our must have – mum’s coleslaw, and the Polish salad my husband couldn’t survive Christmas without.
+We also incorporate a delicious hot glazed ham instead of our usual cold one, as a result of my husband’s own family tradition.
+It works perfectly with our must-have – mum’s coleslaw, and the Polish salad my husband couldn’t survive Christmas without.

 1. Christmas Eve Gift